Back to Workshop Course Materials

 Current Version: 1a (March 2008)

-In an applied, exercise-based context, the Metadata and Digital Library Development course introduces practicing catalogers to metadata implementation considerations and processes in a digital library development context.
-Course materials explore the following topics:
+In an applied, exercise-based context, the Metadata and Digital Library Development course introduces participants to metadata implementation considerations and processes in a digital library development context.
+Course goals include:

 Intended Audience